-1. Our school recognises that many children have unlimited and unrestricted access to the internet via 3G, 4G and in the future 5G, in particular and our school will carefully consider how this is managed on our premises and issue specific guidance for staff in respect of this.
-Pupils are not permitted to have internet enabled devices in school.
+1. Our school/college recognises that many children have unlimited and unrestricted access to the internet via 3G, 4G and in the future 5G, in particular and our school will carefully consider how this is managed on our premises and issue specific guidance for pupils and staff in respect of this.